radicise/territopple/README.md

 # Documentation
 All server documentation can be found in the `/zserver/docs` directory.
 All replay format documentation can be found in the `/replay-format` directory.
 Puzzle documentation can be found in the `/puzzles/format.txt` file.
 TerriTopple Virtual Machine documentation can be found in the `/ttvm` directory.
 The `/protocol.txt` file is incomplete and outdated.
+High level documentation on '.topl', '.stpl', '.ctpl', and '.ttpl' files can be found in the `/replay-format/variant-notes.txt` file.